alban-martinant-de-preneuf/super-week/README.md

 Welcome to our exciting project!
 This is a demonstration of our development skills, showcasing our knowledge of various concepts.

+## Installation

+To use this project, you must clone this git repository to your local machine.
+You must also install the dependencies using Composer by running the following command in the terminal:

+`composer install`

 ## Project Setup

 As developers, we know the importance of version control.
 So, we've initialized a new git project to keep track of our modifications.